ugendhar61/ugendhar61/README.md

 - 🤝 Looking forward to collaborate on Data Science Projects.

 I’m a passionate Data Science student with a solid foundation in programming and Data Analysis.
 My journey has equipped me with skills in various languages and technologies, including:
-- Programming Languages: C, CPP, Java, C++, R, Tableau, Excel, Python, SQL.
+- Programming Languages: C, CPP, Java, C++, R, Tableau, Excel, Python, SQL, Power BI.
 - Web Development: HTML, CSS

 📫 Connect with Me